hoffmangroup/segway/doc/segway.rst

 there will be *starts* different threads for each of the *labels* labels tried.

+There is an experimental :option:`--num-sublabels`\=\ *sublabels* option that enables hierarchical segmentation, where each segment label is divided into a number of segment sublabels.
+This may require some manipulation of model parameter files to actually be useful.

 Segway allows multiple models of the values of a continuous observation tracks using three different probability distributions: a normal distribution (``--distribution=norm``), a normal distribution